 Introducing: TNTP Craft Contributors!

 We are so, so excited to invite you, the incredible crafters from our CommuniTEA, to contribute your project ideas to the TNTP Blog!
-For our first ever Craft Contributor project, we’re introducing the amazing Sarah Freeman of Apricot Polkadot — fiber crafter extraordinaire and fellow color enthusiast!
+In this tutorial for DIY Easter Egg Pom Poms, we’re introducing the amazing Sarah Freeman of Apricot Polkadot — fiber crafter extraordinaire and fellow color enthusiast!

 Sarah has a super sweet pom pom tutorial for you today, just in time for Easter!
 Take it away, Sarah!

 Hi Everyone!
 I’m Sarah from Apricot Polkadot, and I’m super excited to share a cute Easter project with you today!
 I love crafting, especially with yarn and other fibers, and I love to share my crafting journey at my website, Apricotpolkadot.com and on my YouTube channel, Apricot Polkadot.
 There you will find crafting tutorials with lots of color, yarn, cross-stitch, and always pom poms!
 Feel free to follow me on Instagram @apricotpolkadot to stay up to date with my latest projects!

 After a long winter, I am always ready to pull out my spring decorations and make my house more cheery for the warmer weather!
 With Easter on the horizon, I wanted to create new decor for my home that added a bit of color, while also adding an Easter-themed touch.

 Since pom poms are my go-to for decorating around my house, I created these colorful Easter egg pom poms to dress up my home!
 These pom poms involve a little bit of shaping (like this TNTP heart pom pom tutorial), but are not much more difficult than making a round pom pom.
 Much like dyeing Easter eggs, this fluffy version can be customized in your favorite spring colors to brighten up your holiday!